 Which leads us to...

 Nonprofit safety net clinics that accept government programs, like our DRP member clinics, must depend on monetary and product donations, and volunteers in order to meet the needs of the patients they serve.
 Wendy Dore from the University of Washington told us, “Funding is the most critical need to allow us to provide care to families in need.
-As the state's 'safety net' provider for children from the entire state‒especially for children with special needs‒this is a critical need.”
+As the only 'safety net' provider for children in the entire state‒especially for children with special needs‒this is a critical need.”

 As dire as this sounds, there are actions we can take to resolve these issues.
 Here are ways you can get involved to help improve the oral health of our nation: